Ask Chef Dennis

 When the cheese has melted, stack two burgers for each smash burger, and top the stacked patties with the sautéed mushrooms.

-Remove the Mushroom Swiss Smash Burgers from the griddle and place them on the hamburger buns, and get ready to enjoy a great burger!
+Remove the burgers from the griddle and place them on the hamburger buns, and get ready to enjoy a great burger!

 I promise you won’t be disappointed with my easy Mushroom Swiss Smash Burger Recipe.
 Whether you make it on a Blackstone Griddle or a griddle insert on your barbecue grill, these delicious burgers have tons of flavor and take minutes to make.